Florida TIPS Certification Online

 TIPS now offers online training, providing the full benefits of the program, but at a much lower cost and in the comfort of your own home.

 With so much at stake, TIPS has made it less complicated for prospective alcohol servers to get certified.
-By providing an online platform, certification only take 2 to 3 hours at a much lower cost and in an environment where you can go at your own pace.
+By providing an online platform, certification in approximately 3 hours at a much lower cost and in an environment where you can go at your own pace.
 Take the course at home or anywhere with a wifi connection.

 Florida Alcohol Laws